 How a Statemant of Work (SOW) becomes a budget.
 How to monitor the financials and integrate it to an accounting system.

 This article will make you a champion of controlling project budgets.
-It is relevant for everyone - also those whom don't work at a digital agency or IT consultancy, but is a part of an Enterprise, e.g. in marketing, running projects, etc.
+It is relevant for everyone - also those whom don't work at a digital agency or IT consultancy, but is a part of a Plus, e.g. in marketing, running projects, etc.

 The Forecast philosophy is that every project should run with P&L in mind (profit & loss) - also the internal ones.
 See this blog post on how internal projects can run as P&L projects.